jmonlong/PopSV/3-Visualization.md

 ## Interactive breakpoint fine-tuning

 PopSV calls are defined at the bin resolution, hence hundreds to thousands of bp.
 In order to fine-tune the breakpoints location we implemented an interactive app. `breakpoint.finder.interactive` takes as input a genomic region, some samples and the path to the bam files.
-It then opens an application in the web-browser where the user can slide the breakpoints where desired.
+It then opens an application in the web-browser where you can slide the breakpoints where desired.
 The interface looks like this:

 ![Interactive breakpoint fine-tuning](public/bkptInteractive.jpg)